logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature-vectors.md

 # Feature Vectors
-Once you have trained a model, it is time to deploy it.
-You can get back all the features required to feed into an ML model with a single method call.
-A feature view provides great flexibility for you to retrieve a vector (or row) of features from any environment, whether you are either inside the Hopsworks platform, a model serving platform, or in an external environment, such as your application server.
-Harnessing the powerful [RonDB](https://www.rondb.com/), feature vectors are served at in-memory latency.
+The Hopsworks Platform integrates real-time capabilities with its Online Store.
+Based on [RonDB](https://www.rondb.com/), your feature vectors are served at scale at in-memory latency (~1-10ms).
+Checkout the benchmarks results [here](https://www.hopsworks.ai/post/feature-store-benchmark-comparison-hopsworks-and-feast#images-2) and the code [here](https://github.com/featurestoreorg/featurestore-benchmarks).
+The same Feature View which was used to create training datasets can be used to retrieve feature vectors for real-time predictions.
+This allows you to serve the same features to your model in training and serving, ensuring consistency and reducing boilerplate.
+Whether you are either inside the Hopsworks platform, a model serving platform, or in an external environment, such as your application server.

-If you want to understand more about the concept of feature vectors, you can refer to [here](../../../concepts/fs/feature_view/online_api.md).
+Below is a practical guide on how to use the Online Store Python and Java Client.
+The aim is to get you started quickly by providing code snippets which illustrate various use cases and functionalities of the clients.
+If you need to get more familiar with the concept of feature vectors, you can read this [short introduction](../../../concepts/fs/feature_view/online_api.md) first.

 ## Retrieval
 You can get back feature vectors from either python or java client by providing the primary key value(s) for the feature view.
 Note that filters defined in feature view and training data will not be applied when feature vectors are returned.
-If you need to retrieve a complete value of feature vectors without missing values, the required `entry` are [feature_view.primary_keys](https://docs.hopsworks.ai/feature-store-api/3.7/generated/api/feature_view_api/#primary_keys).
+If you need to retrieve a complete value of feature vectors without missing values, the required `entry` are [feature_view.primary_keys](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/feature_view_api/#primary_keys).
 Alternative, you can provide the primary key of the feature groups as the key of the entry.
 It is also possible to provide a subset of the entry, which will be discussed [below](#partial-feature-retrieval).

 === "Python"
     ```python